 - Concentrated solar energy (25; 10,90).

 In the Netherlands, the priorities are different.
-Firstly, wind at sea; then, solar panels at roofs; thirdly, biomass and fourthly, thermal heat.
+Firstly, wind at sea; then, solar panels at roofs; thirdly, biomass and lastly, thermal heat.
 The last source of energy is still largely unexplored.

-Many cities want to go ‘green’ with their use of electricity by 50% in the next 10 years, but city actions to achieve this goal are limited.
+Many cities want 50% of their use of electricity to be ‘green’ in the next 10 years, but city actions to achieve this goal are limited.
 Decisions on large-scale power-plants are rarely taken at local level, with the exception of world cities such as London and New York, which have their own plants.
 On the other hand, many owners (and sometimes tenants) of houses and buildings purchase massive amounts of solar panels, often facilitated by their municipalities.
 Cities are actively involved with or at least promote third-party campaigns that cover houses and commercial real estate with free solar panels.
 It is often mandatory that new houses and buildings be energy-neural.

 The Nest Learning Thermostat can program itself.
-It first examines the habits of its us and when this user turns the temperature up and down.
+It first examines the habits of its use and when its user changes the temperature.
 It then automatically chooses the most likely temperature at any time of the day.
 It continuously learns from any manual changes.
 The Nest also keeps track of energy consumption over time so that users can adjust their habits.
 With other new technologies, such as Sense, consumers can see which electronic devices are being used at any time.
 As a result, consumers can replace devices or lamps with less expensive versions if desired.

 NEST Learning Thermostat – photo NEST